Adit-Jain-srm/PrepWise.AI/README.md

 ## 📖 About

-PrepWise.AI is an Azure OpenAI-powered platform that parses a candidate's resume/essays, generates a personalized MBA interview loop, records video responses, and delivers instant AI feedback with a downloadable PDF report.
+PrepWise.AI is a comprehensive Azure OpenAI-powered MBA interview preparation platform.
+It parses candidate resumes/essays, generates personalized interview questions, records video responses, and delivers instant AI feedback with downloadable PDF reports.

-**Built in under 24 hours** for the HACKHOUND Virtual MBA Interview AI Hackathon, this project demonstrates rapid development of a production-ready AI application with comprehensive features.
+**Built in under 24 hours** for the HACKHOUND Virtual MBA Interview AI Hackathon, and **enhanced into a full platform** with premium subscriptions, personalized quizzes, learning content, MBA news feed, and recording history.

 The full application lives inside the `prepwise` Next.js workspace.
 See `prepwise/README.md` for detailed setup instructions, architecture notes, and deployment guidance.